fuzzygroup/wayfarer/README.md

 oj provides better performance than the standard library’s `JSON` module.
 Due to it being a C extension, it is not listed as a dependency.
 In order to use oj, [install](https://github.com/ohler55/oj#installation) and `require "oj"`.
 It gets picked up automatically.

 ### Using Pismo
-oj provides better performance than the standard library’s `JSON` module.
-Due to it being a C extension, it is not listed as a dependency.
-In order to use oj, [install](https://github.com/ohler55/oj#installation) and `require "oj"`.
-It gets picked up automatically.